Stavrev0102/SoftUni-JS-Application-Exam/README.md

 # SoftUni-JS-Application-Exam

-This is SPA with page,lit-html.
+This is SPA with page and lit-html.

 Application Requirements
 Navigation Bar (5 pts)